 Reading an undergraduate degree in Law with American Studies and an MA in Human Rights, Globalisation and Justice at Keele University.
 Initiated through the international exchange program with the TATA Institute of Social Sciences (TISS) Mumbai her MA dissertation evaluated the commercial sexual exploitation of children in India and lay the foundations for her doctoral research.
 Elizabeth was awarded her doctorate by Leicester De Montfort Law School in 2018 entitled ‘The Trafficking of Children; International Law, Modern Slavery and the New Abolitionists’.

-Elizabeth teaches upon undergraduate and postgraduate Law and Criminology programs, including Policing and Criminal Investigation, Social Data Analysis and International Child Law.
+Elizabeth teaches upon undergraduate and postgraduate Law and Criminology programs, including Policing and Criminal Investigation and International Child Law.